Adopted: November 26, 2008

 Alcohol and Drug Use

-The Board accepts the responsibility to provide its employees with a safe, healthy and productive work environment.
+The North Vancouver School District accepts the responsibility to provide its employees with a safe, healthy and productive work environment.
 Employees have the responsibility to report to work capable of performing their tasks productively and safely.
-The use of illegal drugs and the inappropriate use of alcohol and medications can have serious adverse impacts in the workplace and on others, in particular, students.
+The use of illegal drugs and the inappropriate use of alcohol, cannabis and medications can have serious adverse impacts in the workplace and on others, in particular, students.

-The following provisions apply to all employees while they are engaged in Board’s business, working on Board property, and operating Board vehicles and equipment.
+The following provisions apply to all employees while they are engaged in School District’s business, working on School District property, and operating School District vehicles and equipment.
 Violations of these provisions will result in appropriate disciplinary action.

 All employees are expected to perform their job in a safe manner consistent with established practices.